sanketmuchhala/sanketmuchhala.github.io/replit.md

 This is a modern, responsive portfolio website for Sanket Muchhala, an AI/ML Engineer.
 The site showcases professional experience, skills, projects, and contact information through a sleek, dark-themed design with animated ribbon background effects.
 Built as a single-page application using pure HTML, CSS, and JavaScript, it's optimized for GitHub Pages hosting with no build dependencies required.

 ## Recent Changes (August 2025)
-- Enhanced color palette with modern purple/indigo theme
+- Changed to intense black color scheme (#000000 background) with white/gray accents for maximum contrast
-- Improved ribbons animation for continuous smooth movement
+- Enhanced ribbons animation for continuous smooth movement with subtle gray tones
 - Added company logos to experience section (Progressive, IBM, Indiana University)
 - Added university logos to education section
 - Integrated user's GitHub profile image in hero section
+- Simplified blog system to single post "AI vs Human Brain" with dedicated page
+- Built complete blog structure with clean URLs and responsive design
+- Implemented extensive mobile optimizations and media queries to fix overlap issues
+- Enhanced animations with fadeInUp, slideInLeft, and slideInRight effects
+- Added Download Resume button with placeholder link
+- Created detailed blog template documentation (blog-template.md)
-- Fixed JavaScript navigation errors
+- Fixed all mobile navigation and responsive design issues
 - Optimized for GitHub Pages deployment

 # User Preferences